-The 50% growth in population in the last fifteen years makes the Gillingham area and North Dorset District one of the fastest growing in the South West.
+The 50% growth in population in the last decade makes the Gillingham area and North Dorset District one of the fastest growing in the South West.
 This continuing growth provides excellent opportunities for the retail and service industries.

 These advantages have been recognised by discerning international and national organisations.
 Sigma Aldrich Chemicals led the way on the Brickfields Estate where Dextra Lighting has proved that one can grow a national business from a local beginning.
 Sherman Chemicals re-located there too when national DIY chain Focus took over and re-developed their site.
 South West Packaging has grown to meet the needs of many other producers in Southern Britain.
 Waitrose took the risk, developed a green field site and found that this corner of England filled their store seven days a week.
 Somerfield raised their game and reinvested in their future.
 Lidl have recently added to the challenge on the High Street.
 Many other businesses have grown up around Gillingham.
 Small ones have grown into larger ones and joined those family run businesses who can trace their roots back into the nineteenth and early twentieth centuries.
 Traditional and high tech industries co-exist in a rural and yet urban environment which mixes the old and the new very successfully.
-This is exemplified by the relocation of Neal's Yard Remedies from its former inner city site to the outskirts of Gillingham.